twongjirad/pylard/README.md

     source configure.sh

-Make sure you see that the larlite package was found (and in the right place):
+Make sure you see that the larlite package was found (and in the right place).
+Look for the following output after running configure.sh:

     Found larlite set up @ $LARLITE_BASEDIR=/Users/twongjirad/working/uboone/larlite